SBoudrias/Inquirer.js/README.md

 <a name="news"></a>

-Please refer to the [Github releases section for the changelog](https://github.com/SBoudrias/Inquirer.js/releases)
+Please refer to the [GitHub releases section for the changelog](https://github.com/SBoudrias/Inquirer.js/releases)

 ## Contributing